We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 5. Following a healthful diet

-To alleviate symptoms of bronchitis and manage the condition, the National Heart, Lung, and Blood Institute recommend lifestyle changes that include following a healthful diet.
+To alleviate symptoms of bronchitis and manage the condition, the National Heart, Lung, and Blood Institute recommend

 A healthful diet consists of fruits, vegetables, and whole grains as well as lean meats, poultry, fish, beans, eggs, and nuts.
 It also includes fat-free or low-fat dairy products and limits saturated and trans fats, cholesterol, salt, and added sugars.